drewolson/epicbot/README.md

 Running this command results in the file `dist/bundle/index.js` being created.
 It includes all dependencies required for running the slack bot and can be run directly with `node`.
-When running it in production, you'll want to provide two environment variables.
-One tells `epicbot` to pull fresh card information from the Epic website and one provides the slack bot your slack signing secret.
+You'll need to provide your Slack signing secret as an environment variable.

 ```bash
 SLACK_SIGNING_SECRET=<your slack signing secret> node dist/bundle/index.js